MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v0.md

 **`forceUpdate`** - **Force update secret**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Deletes the secret if it exists and creates a new one with updated values.
+Delete the secret if it exists and create a new one with updated values.
 <!-- :::editable-content-end::: -->
 <br>